cloudogu/k8s-ecosystem/docs/operations/ces_installation_en.md

 }
 ```

-With this configuration, the garbage collection will always check from 50 % and up to 20 % space utilization whether old container images can be deleted.
+With this configuration, the garbage collection is always started from 50%.
+Old images may be deleted up to a utilization of 20%.